abschill/globrunner/readme.md

 # Globrunner

-A simple copy-paste utility for running a glob of bash scripts from the given directory
+A simple copy-paste utility for running a glob of -xable files from the given directory and printing the output